Frequently Asked Questions

 Do you have special honors information sessions?

-We invite you to contact us for an appointment.
-We will be happy to meet with you and dicuss the Honors options.
+To learn more about the UHP, we invite you to contact us for an appointment at email@example.com.
+We will be happy to meet with you.

 Why should I join an honors program?